wss8013/wss8013/README.md

 ### Hi there 👋

  :woman_student: I am currently pursuing Master's degree in computer science at Northeastern University.
+ 👯 I'm looking for internship opportunities to help me grow in the field to gain some mentorship from professionals in the field.

 <!--
 **wss8013/wss8013** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- :woman_student: I am currently pursuing Master's degree in computer science at Northeastern University.
 - 🌱 I’m currently learning ...
-- 👯 I'm looking for internship opportunities to help me grow in the field to gain some mentorship from professionals in the field,
+- 👯 I'm looking for internship opportunities to help me grow in the field to gain some mentorship from professionals in the field.
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...